KadarTibor/secret-santa/backend/santa/readme.md

 - deployed on heroku using builpacks:
     - https://github.com/timanovsky/subdir-heroku-buildpack
     - heroku/scala
-- deployment happens automatically on pushing to the repository
+- ~~deployment happens automatically on pushing to the repository~~ deployment happens on manual trigger from heroku

 **subdir-heroku-buildpack** needed because of the project repo being a monorepo and we need to deploy from a subdirectory.
 Requires setting the *PROJECT_PATH*